tomedegroot/study-material/linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

 `passwd [OPTIONS] [USER]` -> set a password [FOR USER]
   1. `-l` -> lock a user's account
   2. `-u` -> unlock a user's account
+  3. `-S` -> get status of a password
+  4. `--stdin` -> read the password from stdin, example: echo "testPassword" | passwd --stdin user3

 `userdel USER` -> remove user
   1. `-r` -> remove the /home/USER dir as well